 The process will take about 20 minutes.

-If you feel seriously ill, please do not come to your test.
+If you feel seriously (is “seriously” the right word?
+Maybe “severely”?
+Just wonder how most people will interpret this )ill, please do not come to your test.
 Seek care with your medical provider.

 If arriving in vehicle: